Luis Urías Preview, Player Props: Red Sox vs. Dodgers

-The Boston Red Sox, including Luis Urias and his .433 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starter Julio Urias and the Los Angeles Dodgers at Fenway Park, Saturday at 4:10 PM ET.
+Luis Urias -- with a slugging percentage of .419 in his past 10 games, including three extra-base hits -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Caleb Ferguson on the mound, on August 27 at 1:35 PM ET.

-In his most recent game, he racked up two hits (going 2-for-6 with a double and an RBI) against the Astros.
+In his most recent game he had a hitless performance (0-for-4 with an RBI) against the Dodgers.

 Luis Urías Game Info & Props vs. the Dodgers